ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Flotation.md

   - GroundedMask=-1 where $z_b>bedrock$ (floating ice)
   - GroundedMask=0 at the grounding line (list of nodes where $z_b=bedrock$ but the nodes belong to at least one grounded (all nodes grounded) and one floating (at leat one node floating) element

+- IF compute ice area fractions = TRUE, compute the element area fractions sftgif (land_ice_area_fraction), sftgrf (grounded_ice_sheet_area_fraction), sftflf (floating_ice_shelf_area_fraction).
+No sub-scheme is used so values are 0._dp or 1._dp.
+An element is considered floating if at least one node is floating, otherwise it is grounded.
+If the solution for the Thickness is limited, then if all nodal H == Lower Limit, all teh area fractions are set to 0.

 ### Remarks